tpapastylianou/misc-updater/README.md

 ## Notes

 - The script is extremely simple and should be simple enough to follow and modify without much need for detailed explanation.
-The basic idea is that one identifies a website for each project that can be easily parsed to identify the latest release, and then compare it to a locally defined value.
+The basic idea is that one identifies a website for each project that can be easily parsed to identify the latest release, and then compare it to a locally defined value
-  - In many cases, the best approach is to look for a fixed URL that always points to the 'latest release'.
+  - In many cases, the best approach to obtain the latest available version is to look for a fixed URL that always points to the 'latest release'.
 This is commonly provided in github-based releases, for instance.
+  - With regard to the 'local' version, this may either be obtained from the installed program itself (e.g. typically via a `--version` option), or simply be a hardcoded value (in which case it is the maintainer's responsibility to update this value whenever a new version is installed).

 - This script is intended to act as an 'updater', not an 'upgrader'.
-    I.e. it is not intended to 'upgrade' packages, it simply checks for 'updates' and notifies the user to act accordingly if any exist (i.e. much like a normal package-manager's `update` function).
+I.e. it is not intended to 'upgrade' packages, it simply checks for 'updates' and notifies the user to act accordingly if any exist (i.e. much like a typical package-manager's `update` function).

--   Once a the script has flagged an update, and the user has manually upgraded their packages, it is the user's responsibility to update the script's values to point to the new versions as appropriate.